Homebuyers

 Meanwhile, USDA loans allow you to purchase a home with no down payment if you are willing to live outside city limits.

-Buyers may also want to look into down payment assistance programs, which can help people to come up with the funds needed to purchase a home.
+Buyers may also want to look into down payment assistance programs, which can help people come up with the funds needed to purchase a home.

-Planning ahead for financial success
+Planning for financial success

 Adam Garcia purchased his home in Orlando, Florida when he was 24 years old back in 2014.
 He did it despite having $80,000 in student loans.